d28601581/DataSortingGame/README.md

-# Group Project
+# A Game Project
-An educational game that teaches data sorts
+An educational game that teaches data sorts, you can play the game at https://regulardude123.itch.io/group-9.